eze-kiel/copypaste-of-death/README.md

 # copypaste-of-death

-A simple proof of concept of how you should not copy and paste shell commands you found over the Internets...
+A simple proof of concept of why you should not copy and paste shell commands you found over the Internets...

 ## Usage